mattintosh4/MP-RawTherapee/README.md

 ### Build type ###

-Default is "RELWITHDEBINFO".
-This type add "-O2 -g -DNDEBUG" flags.
-If you want to change the build type, edit value of "build_type" variable.
+Default is `RELWITHDEBINFO`.
+This type add `-O2 -g -DNDEBUG` flags.
+If you want to change the build type, edit value of `build_type` variable.

 ```tcl
 #set build_type RELWITHDEBINFO